How to DIY an affordable Pikler Triangle: An IKEA Hack

 Photo: Blaire Wilson / The Sereveries

-Remember to sand down all cut and rough areas.
+Don’t forget to sand down all cut and rough areas!

-As for adjusting and holding the panels together, the Wilson’s opted for rope, with the ends held together with a carabiner.
-This way, they can remove the ropes easily and adjust the angles of the climbers quickly.
+As for adjusting and holding the panels together, the Wilsons used ropes with the ends held together by a carabiner.

 rope and carabiners used to secure the climbers in position